robenkleene/sidewinder/README.md

 ### Global

 - **Play**: Toggle playback
+- **Solo**: If toggled on, selecting a track tab will toggle off the other tracks.
 - **1-4 Tabs**: Select which track to display
 - **R Tab**: Display the randomize pan
 - **R**: Trigger randomize